olizilla/github-deploy-key/README.md

 # github-deploy-key

-**A cli to generate and add SSH deploy keys to private repos**
+**A cli to generate and add SSH [deploy keys](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys) to private repos**

-Useful if you want to automate deploying an app from multiple private repos.
+Saves you from having to remember the ssh-keygen args and then fumble around on github like an animal 🐯

 `npm install -g github-deploy-key`